SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Generics.rst

-Type constraints, as described in :ref:`Generics_TypeConstraints`, enable you to define requirements on the type parameters associated with a generic function or type.
+Type constraints, as described in :ref:`Generics_TypeConstraints`, enable you to define requirements on the type parameters associated with a generic function, subscript, or type.

 It can also be useful to define requirements for associated types.
 You do this by defining a :newTerm:`generic where clause`.